About the Order of the Arrow

 Chapters provide the ability to have meetings closer to home, and meetings and events can be scheduled to coincide with the district events.
 The chapter is central to providing quality unit visits for camping promotion, and unit elections.

-Currently Ho-Nan-Ne-Ho-Ont Lodge 165 consists of three chapters, each corresponding with one of the service areas in the council.
+Currently Ho-Nan-Ne-Ho-Ont Lodge 165 consists of two chapters, each corresponding with one of the Districts in the Council.

 However, we do not have Chapter Officers or Chapter Adviser's.
 Our Chapters were setup for use with Our Online Database OA LodgeMaster, to use as a geographic reference for the recording of our Arrowmen and Units.